secured lock Secured with SHA-256 Encryption

 What is the license renewal procedure in Minnesota?

-The standard-driver license in Minnesota has a validity of four years.
-You need to undergo a vision test every time you renew your driver’s license.
-However, unlike many other states, Driver and Vehicle Services in Minnesota do not allow the online renewal of driver’s license.
-You have to visit one of the offices of DVS to renew your driver’s license.
+The standard driver’s license in Minnesota has a validity of four years.
+You must undergo a vision test every time you renew your driver’s license.
+However, unlike many other states, Driver and Vehicle Services in Minnesota does not allow the online renewal of a driver’s license.
+You must visit a DVS office to renew your driver’s license.

 New Residents